 Within those two categories, you’ll find projectors that are fixed and extendable, and some that are universal while others are dedicated to specific projectors.
 Your ceiling and projector type will help you select the right mount.
-So, if you know what room your projector needs to go in, and how big of a screen you’d like to project, use that info along with the projector you plan to use to pick a mount after taking into account the following info:
+So, if you know what room your projector needs to go in, how you intend to use it – like for gaming, for instance (our guide) – and how big of a screen you’d like to project, use that info along with the projector you plan to use to pick a mount after taking into account the following info:

 Ceiling Projector Mounts